 - other potential claims that are not known at the time of signing the separation agreement.

-The details about the employee’s rights that he or she is relinquishing are laid out in the waiver of claims section of the severance agreement.
+The details about the employee’s rights that they are relinquishing are laid out in the waiver of claims section of the severance agreement.
 This section may also be titled “release of claims.”

 If you sign a separation agreement that waives these rights, you cannot invoke them later on.
 If you try to bring a claim that you had waived in the agreement, your lawsuit will be dismissed.
 You may have to cover the employer’s attorney’s fees and the costs of defending against your claim, as well.